Maksud627/Flutter-Dev-Compass/README.md

 # Flutter-Dev-Compass
-Flutter Dev Compass is your guided roadmap to mastering Flutter — from beginner fundamentals to advanced development.
-Consider it a one stop service, quick starter for your necessary flutter components.
+Flutter Dev Compass is your guided roadmap to quick start with Flutter — from beginner fundamentals to in-depth topics.
+Consider it a one stop repo, a quick starter for your necessary flutter components.